How to start a Freelance Photography Business

 You can monetize this through ads on your blog, promoting niche related products (such as camera accessories) or you can use these to increase your brands overall authority and reach.

-Marketing will be key for your business.
-As an entrepreneur you’ll face periods of time where you’ll struggle to get work, it’s important to have an ongoing marketing process that helps alleviate this.
+Marketing is imperative for your business.
+As an entrepreneur you’ll face periods of time where you may struggle to get work, therefore, it’s important to have an ongoing marketing process that helps alleviate this.

 When making your marketing plan, start with your ideal customer.
 Think about how best to reach them and what type of techniques you can use.
 Make a list of the resources available to you and decide if you’ll be doing the marketing yourself or hiring someone.